mtp13/prayers-site/index.md

 ---
 layout: default
 title: Rosary Prayers
 ---

-# {{ page.title}}
+# {{ page.title }}

 Welcome to the Rosary Prayers page.
 Below are the prayers commonly recited during the Rosary devotion.

 ## Today's Mystery